-Red Sox hammer Orioles, who suffer record 112th loss
+After club-record 112th loss, Orioles beat Red Sox for doubleheader split

 Updated:

-“Man, he doesn’t leave anyone for no one,” Bogaerts said in mock anger on Wednesday after driving in four runs to lead the Red Sox past the Baltimore Orioles 19-3 in the opener of a day-night doubleheader.

-“He just racks up those ‘ribbies’ by homer,” said Bogaerts, whose post-game interview was interrupted by pitcher Eduardo Rodriguez holding up a Wilt Chamberlain-esque piece of paper reading “100 RBIs.” ”It’s been amazing hitting in front of him.”
+Sale was limited to one start in six weeks before of left shoulder inflammation but has gradually built up his pitch count in four outings.
+He had control trouble early, hitting two batters on sliders in the first inning as he allowed two runs.

+Trey Mancini had a tiebreaking two-run single off Matt Barnes (6-4) in a three-run seventh and drove in three runs.
+Tanner Scott (3-2) worked 2 2/3 innings of one-run relief, and .Paul Fry pitched three hitless innings for his second save.

-Martinez had three of Boston’s season-high 22 hits, including a three run homer that brought his major league-leading RBIs total to 127, to help send the Orioles to a franchise-record 112th loss.
-The 1939 St. Louis Browns went 43-111.
+In the opener, J.D.
+Martinez had three of Boston’s season-high 22 hits, including a three-run homer that brought his major league-leading RBIs total to 127.
+The Orioles (46-112) broke the franchise loss mark set by the 1939 St. Louis Browns went 43-111.

-Baltimore dropped 61½ games behind Boston (107-51), which extended the franchise record in wins it set on Monday night when it clinched the best record in baseball and home-field advantage through the World Series.
+“Man, he doesn’t leave anyone for no one,” Xander Bogaerts said in mock anger after driving in four runs to reach 100 RBIs for the first time in his career and lead Boston to a 19-3 win.

-In their first game with nothing to play for, the Red Sox had five homers and nine doubles and matched their biggest runs total of the season.
+The Red Sox had five homers and nine doubles and matched their biggest scoring output this season.
 The 14 extra-base hits were the most in the majors this year and the most for Boston since 1950.

-“These games aren’t easy to play, as far as (staying) interested mentally,” manager Alex Cora said.
-“It’s been like that for the whole season.
-They never stopped playing.”

-In the makeup of Tuesday night’s rainout, David Price (16-7) settled down after an early stumble in his final tuneup before the playoffs.
-He allowed three runs — all in the second inning — six hits and three walks, striking out six before leaving with a 10-3 lead after five.
+In the makeup of Tuesday’s rainout, David Price (16-7) settled down after an early stumble in his final start before the playoffs.
+He allowed three runs – all in the second inning – six hits and three walks, striking out six before leaving with a 10-3 lead after five.

 “Probably I was one pitch from getting taken out of that game,” said Price, who is expected to start Game 2 of the AL Division Series against the New York Yankees or Oakland.
 “To reel it back in … was big.”